Ross I. Donaldson, MD, MPH, CTropMed, FACEP

 President & CEO

 Dr. Donaldson is President & CEO of Critical Innovations LLC, as well as an Associate Professor of emergency medicine and epidemiology respectively in the UCLA Schools of Medicine and Public Health.
-Triple-boarded in Emergency Medicine, pre-hospital Emergency Medical Services (EMS), and Clinical Informatics, Dr. Donaldson has been the principal investigator on over $30 million dollars’ worth of funding, with research focusing on emergency, critical, and trauma care.
-He is also the creator of WikEM, one of the world’s most popular emergency medicine mobile applications; inventor of multiple patented medical technologies; and a juror for the Medical Design Excellence Awards®.
+Triple-boarded in Emergency Medicine, pre-hospital Emergency Medical Services (EMS), and Clinical Informatics, Dr. Donaldson has been principal investigator on over $30 million dollars’ worth of funding, with research focusing on emergency, critical, and trauma care.
+He is also the creator of WikEM, the world’s largest and most popular emergency medicine open-access reference resource, and the inventor of multiple patented medical technologies.
 He has been featured as an expert on CNN, BBC, NPR, and other media outlets, and an invited speaker at over 100 national and international conferences, including at Medical Design & Manufacturing, Department of Defense, and various think tanks.
 He has worked around the globe, frequently in areas of conflict and recent disaster, and been the lead architect of national emergency care plans in several countries.
 For five years in Iraq alone, he led the instruction of over ten-thousand surgeons, physicians, EMTs, nurses, and community members, while spearheading the development of pre-hospital and hospital-based emergency and trauma systems for the country, for which he received the Humanitarian Award from the California chapter of American College of Emergency Physicians.
 Dr. Donaldson has worked for over a decade at the Harbor-UCLA Medical Center, one of Los Angeles’ main Level I trauma centers, where he serves as the Director of the Emergency Medicine Global Health Program.
 He is also the critically acclaimed author of The Lassa Ward, a memoir about international humanitarian work and, among other honors, been named Los Angeles' Top Emergency and Trauma Doctor from the Los Angeles Business Journal and the inaugural recipient of the FOAMed Excellence in Education Award from the Society for Academic Emergency Medicine.

 Timothy Fisher, M.B.
 Ch.B.